omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 referenced projects; if the type is a simple name (without package), it is recognized if it's in the NED package of the given folder.

-  method: INEDTypeInfo getNedType(String typeName, String inFolder)
+  INEDTypeInfo getNedType(String typeName, String inFolder)

 Like isVisibleNedType(), but actually returns the given NED type if it was found; otherwise it returns null.
 Useful if you implement